fable-compiler/Fable.Lit/docsrc/docs/templates.md

 You rarely need to pass a [property instead of an attribute](https://stackoverflow.com/a/6004028) unless you're using a Web Component that asks you to do so.
 :::

+If you want to learn more about templates, please check [Lit's website](https://lit.dev/docs/templates/overview/).

 ## Directives

 Lit includes special functions, called "directives" that can control the way the templates are rendered.
 The `Lit` class provides the following directives as static members: